eandresleon/miARma-seq/README.md

+# miARma WebPage #

+miARma web page that includes guides, installation details and examples has been moved to [http://miarmaseq.idoproteins.com](http://miarmaseq.idoproteins.com)

 # miARma #

 miARma is a fully customizable pipeline for NGS transcriptome analyses.
 Including gene/transcripts, miRNAs and circRNAs expression measurements.